cfadmin-cn/lua-iconv/README.md

   Function prototype: `liconv.to(opcode, text)`

-  This method will convert the content of the `text` parameter from `UTF-8` to the encoding determined by the `opcode` parameter.
-Any conversion error in any sense will throw an exception;
+  This method will convert everything in the `text` parameter from the `UTF-8` character set to the character set specified by the `opcode` parameter; in any case, an exception will be raised as long as the conversion error occurs.

   The `opcode` parameter is a string type, and the optional value of `opcode` will be listed at the end of the document;